 The Profiles of Individual Radicalization in the United States (PIRUS) dataset contains deidentified individual-level information on the backgrounds, attributes, and radicalization processes of over 2,200 violent and non-violent extremists who adhere to far right, far left, Islamist, or single issue ideologies in the United States covering 1948-2018.
 Coded using entirely public sources of information, the PIRUS dataset is among the first efforts to understand domestic radicalization from an empirical and scientifically rigorous perspective.
 Users can now explore the rich PIRUS data using the Keshif data visualization tool, a user-friendly platform that allows for intuitive and insightful analysis of the data in real-time.

 Click the image below to explore PIRUS using the Keshif data visualization tool.
 We recommend using the latest versions of Firefox or Chrome browsers to access the Keshif tool.

-Below is a 5 min general tutorial on how to use the Keshif tool.
+You can also explore this five minute general tutorial on how to use the Keshif tool: